 Winter proofing your bike

-Of course winter, and indeed the UK's unpredictable weather, can sometimes make it difficult to cycle, but fortunately the charity has come up with some helpful tips on how to stay happy and safe on your bike when cycling during cold, icy and wet weather.
+Winter can sometimes make it difficult to cycle, but Sustrans have come up with some helpful tips on how to stay happy and safe on your bike during cold and icy weather.

 Day or night, if you're not sure if it's dark enough for lights it's always best to put them on.
 Check out more advice from Sustrans on how to make sure you're seen in dark conditions.